Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: From formulas to clausal sets

-\item[(b1)] Apply the \emph{formula renaming rule} to all universally quantified subformulas in the formula obtained in 3(a).
-For universally quantified subformulas in the \emph{clique guards} of the formula obtained in 3(a), we apply the \emph{formula renaming with negative literals rule} to them.
+\item[(b1)] Apply \emph{formula renaming} to all universally quantified subformulas in the formula obtained in 3(a).
+For universally quantified subformulas in the \emph{clique-guards}, namely $\forall x_4 (\lnot A(x_1,x_3,x_4))$ and $\forall x_5 (\lnot B(x_2,x_3,x_5))$, we apply \emph{formula renaming with negative literals} to them.
 From $F_2^\prime$ we obtain an intermediate formula